 The morphology and particle size of the catalyst were studied by the field emission scanning electron microscope (SEM, s-4800, Japan), which connected with an X-ray energy dispersion spectrometer (EDS) to detect the content of various components.
 High-resolution transmission electron microscopy (HRTEM) was performed on the Tecnai G2 F30 S-TWIN electron microscope.
 The powder samples were dispersed in ethanol by ultrasound, and then transferred to a copper grid by impregnation.
-The X- ray diffraction (XRD) spectrum of the catalyst was analyzed by the Bruker D8 advanced diffractometer.
-Under the working voltage of 40 kV and 20 mA, using monochromatic Cu K α radiation, the angle range was 5-80 ° at room temperature, and the scanning speed was 2 °/min.
+The Xray diffraction (XRD) spectrum of the catalyst was analyzed by the Bruker D8 advanced diffractometer.
+Under the working voltage of 40 kV and 20 mA, using monochromatic Cu K $\alpha$ radiation, the angle range was 5-80 ° at room temperature, and the scanning speed was 2 °/min.
 Nitrogen adsorption and desorption isotherms were measured at -196 °C using the Quadrasorb EVO analyzer.
 The specific surface area of the catalyst was calculated by the Brunauer-Emmet-Teller (BET) method.
 The pore size distribution was estimated by the Barret-Joyner-Halenda (BJH) method.
-The basic amount and basic strength of the sample were determined by temperature-programmed desorption of CO2 (CO2-TPD) on the BUILDER PCA-1200 analyzer.
+The basic amount and basic strength of the sample were determined by temperature-programmed desorption of CO2 (CO2-TPD) on the BUILDER PCA-1200 analyzer, and the acidity of the sample was determined by NH3-TPD on the AutoChem2920 analyzer.
 X-ray photoelectron spectroscopy (XPS) was performed with the ESCALAB 250Xi spectrometer.
 Indeterminate carbon (C1s peak 284.8 eV) was used as the reference stand of binding energy.
 In situ Diffuse Reflectance Infrared Fourier Transform Spectroscopy (In situ DRIFTS) was analyzed with the Bruker Equinox 55 infrared spectrometer.
-Put the powder sample into the insitu pool and pretreat it for 1 h under the Ar atmosphere and target temperature.
-Ar bubbling was used to bring methanol, and the infrared signal was collected at the same time to obtain the infrared spectrum of the methanol adsorbed intermediate.
+Put the powder sample into the in-situ pool and pretreat it for 1 h under the Ar atmosphere and target temperature.
+Ar bubbling was used to bring methanol, and the infrared signal was collected simultaneously to obtain the infrared spectrum of the methanol adsorbed intermediate.